Room C1B84 University Theatre Building

 B.A.
 Marquette University, Theology

-Beth is dedicated to supporting and encouraging graduate students in writing and publishing and facilitates a dissertation support group with theatre graduate students.
-She involves graduate students in her research, traveling with graduate students to the Navajo Nation to do applied performance work, to the Performing the World Conference in NYC to perform her original work Clean Energy Access: The Musical (Fall 2012), in publishing, and in actively encouraging and mentoring students to be presenting at professional conferences.
+Beth is dedicated to supporting and encouraging graduate students in writing and publishing and facilitates a dissertation writing group with theatre graduate students.
+She often involves interested and qualified graduate students in her practice-based research and creative work.
 Beth has co-authored several published, peer-reviewed works with graduate students.
-She is the faculty advisor for the Dept. of Theatre & Dance student group, Performers Without Borders, in which several of our graduate students are active.
+Along with other CU faculty members, she encourages, collaborates with, and mentors students in presenting their work at academic conferences.
+She is the faculty advisor for the Dept. of Theatre & Dance student group, Performers Without Borders, in which several of our undergraduate and graduate students are active.